sanyulin/x-news-toolbox-agent/README.md

 - **Difficult setup:** configure Mind, Horizon AI, and X credentials through a visual connection panel with clear status feedback.
 - **Poor portability:** build a self-contained Windows folder that can be moved to another computer and configured by its user.

+## Who it helps

+X News Toolbox is designed for independent creators, newsletter writers, community operators, researchers, and small content teams who publish the same idea in different platform formats.
+It is especially useful for creators who need evidence-backed writing but do not want to maintain separate research notes, prompts, and editing checklists for every platform.

+## Cross-platform writing support

+The workspace turns one reviewed, evidence-backed idea into a platform-specific draft instead of forcing the creator to write three unrelated versions from scratch.
+The creator chooses the output platform (currently X, LinkedIn, or Threads), and the toolbox applies that platform's length and format checks before showing a copyable draft.

+This helps creators:

+- reduce repeated rewriting and manual character counting;
+- keep the same verified facts and source links across platforms;
+- adapt tone and structure without losing their personal style;
+- see warnings before a draft is copied or published; and
+- keep final approval in human hands with no automatic posting.

 ## Workspace

 | Page | Purpose |